jeftegoes/AwsOverview/AWS API Gateway.md

 - Choose the % of traffic the canary channel receives.
 - Metrics & Logs are separate (for better monitoring).
 - Possibility to override stage variables for canary.
-- This is blue / green deployment with AWS Lambda & API Gateway.
+- This is blue / green deployment with [AWS Lambda](AWS%20Lambda.md) and API Gateway.

 ![API Gateway - Canary Deployment](/Images/APIGatewayCanaryDeployment.png)